hussainna/RBCA/README.md

   - Permissions support CRUD operations at the record level.
 - **Dynamic Role Assignment**: Users can have multiple roles, and changes take immediate effect without re-authentication.
 - **Audit Trail**: Comprehensive auditing of who made each change, the before-and-after state, and timestamps.
-- **API Documentation**: Clear and concise documentation via Swagger/OpenAPI.
 - **Security & Validation**: Includes rate-limiting and protection against unauthorized access.

 ## Prerequisites

 Before you get started, ensure you have the following installed:

-- PHP (8.0 or higher)
+- PHP (10 or higher)
 - Composer
 - Laravel (latest stable version)
-- MySQL or another compatible database
+- Postgres or another compatible database
-- Node.js (for running front-end assets)
-- Swagger (for API documentation)

 ## Setup Instructions